 - What is the maximum housing loan amount available to you?
 (How much you can borrow from HDB or a bank is determined by your age, income, and financial standing credit assessment)

 - $10 administrative fee to be paid by credit card when you buy a flat from HDB.
-For DBSS and EC applications, check with the developers on the amount that you need to pay when you submit an application
+For DBSS and EC applications, check with developers on the amount required when you submit an application

 - Option fee